php-fig/fig-standards/proposed/PSR-Cache.md

     An item with a 300 second TTL stored at 1:30:00 will have an expiration at 1:35:00.

-*    **Key** - A string that uniquely identifies the cached item.
-Implementing Libraries are responsible for any encoding or escaping required by their backends, but must be able to supply the original key if needed.
-Keys should not contain the special characters listed:
+*    **Key** - A string that uniquely identifies a cached item.
+Implementing libraries MUST support keys consisting of the characters A-Z, a-z, 0-9, and _ in any order in UTF-8 encoding and a length of up to 64 characters.

-	{}()/\@
+Implementing libraries MAY support additional characters and encodings or longer lengths, but must support at least that minimum.
+Libraries are responsible for their own escaping of key strings as appropriate, but MUST be able to return the original unmodified key string.
+The following characters are reserved for future extensions and MUST NOT be supported by implementing libraries: {}()/\@:

 *    **Miss** - An item is considered missing from the cache when it isn't there or has an expiration in the past.
 Additional Miss conditions can be defined by